DtxdF/AppJail.docs/docs/networking/virtual-networks/NAT.md

 round-trip min/avg/max/stddev = 44.426/44.789/45.167/0.298 ms
 ```

-To create NAT rules manually for an existing jail, we can use `appjail nat`.
+To create NAT rules manually for an existing jail, we can use `appjail-nat(1)`.

 ```sh
 appjail quick jnat \